lazerj7/Drone_PID/README.md

 # Drone_PID

-A PID Library used in Automated Flight Drone Project for Phys 124 at UCSD, Fall 2018.
+An Arduino PID Library used in Automated Flight Drone Project for Phys 124 at UCSD, Fall 2018.
 Written by Michael Lazernik and Dillon Haughton.

 ## Contents